Michael F. Holick

-Michael F. Holick (/ˈhɒlɪk/ HOLL-ik; born 1946) is an American adult endocrinologist, specializing in vitamin D, such as the identification of both calcidiol, the major circulating form of vitamin D, and calcitriol, the active form of vitamin D. His work has been the basis for diagnostic tests and therapies for vitamin D-related diseases.
+Michael F. Holick (/ˈhɒlɪk/ HOLL-ik; born 1946) is an internationally prominent physician-scientist, and endocrinologist.
 He is a professor of medicine at the Boston University Medical Center and editor-in-chief of the journal Clinical Laboratory.
+As a result of controversies associated with his medical practice, he has been forbidden from treating patients at the Boston Medical Center since 2017.

 Professional activities

 After earning a Ph.D. degree in biochemistry, a medical degree, and completing a research postdoctoral fellowship at the University of Wisconsin–Madison, Holick completed a residency in medicine at the Massachusetts General Hospital in Boston.

-He is an adult endocrinologist and professor of medicine, physiology and biophysics and director of the Bone Health Care Clinic and the Heliotherapy, Light, and Skin Research Center at Boston University Medical Center.
-It provides extensive evaluation and treatment programs for children and adults with various metabolic bone diseases including osteoporosis, osteomalacia, stress fractures in young athletic women and men, and minimum trauma and nontraumatic fractures in infants, children and adults with hypermobility syndromes, Osteogenesis imperfecta, and Ehlers Danlos Syndrome.
+He has been practicing adult and pediatric endocrinology since 1978 and is professor of medicine, physiology and biophysics and director of the Bone Health Care Clinic and the Heliotherapy, Light, and Skin Research Center at Boston University Medical Center.
+It provides extensive evaluation and treatment programs for children and adults with various metabolic bone diseases including osteoporosis, osteomalacia, stress fractures in young athletic women and men, and minimum trauma and nontraumatic fractures in infants, children and adults with hypermobility syndromes, osteogenesis imperfecta, and Ehlers–Danlos syndrome.
 He has been director of the General Clinical Research Unit at Boston University for several years.

 Holick serves as chair of NASA's "Human Health Countermeasures Element" Standing Review Panel, chair of the Endocrine Practice Guidelines Committee for Vitamin D, and editor-in-chief of the medical journal Clinical Laboratory.